iFixit/Javascript_Embed/README.md

-# The Official iFixit JavaScript Embed
+# The Official iFixit/Dozuki JavaScript Embed

-This is an embeddable JavaScript widget for iFixit guides, obtaining data from [the iFixit API](http://www.ifixit.com/api).
+This is the uncompressed javascript and JS that is used for all embedded guides and How-Tos on iFixit and Dozuki.

-APIs used:
+## APIs used

  * <http://www.ifixit.com/api/guide>

 ## Contributing

-We are a small group of programmers and we are always looking for suggestions on ways to improve our products.
-Feel free to post feature requests and bug reports on [iFixit Meta](http://meta.ifixit.com/) or send us pull-requests here on GitHub.
+To report bugs and submit feature-requests, use [Github issues](https://github.com/iFixit/Javascript_Embed/issues).
+Or fork the repository and issue a pull-request with your changes.

 ## Using

-The easiest way to use these files is by embedding them from our CDN.
-More info can be found on [our site](http://www.ifixit.com/api/doc/embed), but two examples are:

-### Embed the Kinect Teardown in your page

-> &lt;script type=&quot;text/javascript&quot; src=&quot;http://www.ifixit.com/static/embed/ifixit-embed.js?id=4066&quot;&gt;&lt;/script&gt;

-### Embed a banana pops recipe from Make: Projects in your page.

-> &lt;script type=&quot;text/javascript&quot; src=&quot;http://www.ifixit.com/static/embed/make-embed.js?id=404&quot;&gt;&lt;/script&gt;
+The easiest way to use these embeds is to visit the Guide or How-to you'd like to embed and click on the "Embed" link and copy the resulting html.

 ## Trademark Notes